VisualFP/docs/SA/design_concept/content/poc/options_ui_electron.typ

 Electron allows the creation of desktop apps in web-app style, which means that, as long as no native #ac("OS") features are needed, an app is automatically capable of running on different #ac("OS") platforms without adjustments. @electron-js

-For VisualFP, Electron.js can implement both the #ac("UI") and the backend logic.
+For VisualFP, Electron.js can implement the #ac("UI") and the backend logic.

 Since Electron apps can be created like any web app, many libraries are available for front end development.
 The authors also already have experience